Skip to main content

 15th February 2024

 Is there anything worse than a toilet that won’t flush?
 We take our drainage systems for granted, and when your toilet is not flushing properly it’s a real hassle to understand why.
 Flushing problems can occur for several reasons, and as drainage experts, the team at Cotswold Drainage have put together a list of why your toilet isn’t flushing.
-We also provide many drainage unblocking services in these sorts of events, so you can have peace of mind that if anything goes wrong, our team is here to help.
+We also provide many drain unblocking services in these sorts of events, so you can have peace of mind that if anything goes wrong, our team is here to help.

 How does flushing work?